maxx2002/netmaker-graph/README.md

 - Open your browser and navigate to http://localhost:5173.
 - Make sure the API server is running at http://localhost:3001.

-# Ensure both the frontend (http://localhost:5173) and the API (http://localhost:3001) are running simultaneously.
+### Ensure both the deployed frontend (https://netmaker-graph.netlify.app/) or local frontend (http://localhost:5173) and the API (http://localhost:3001) are running simultaneously.
 The frontend will fetch data from the API to render the graph.